DavidSovan/DavidSovan/README.md

 # 👋 Hello, I'm David

-🎯 *A person who enjoys coding, creating clean UI, responsive, and user-friendly experiences.*
+🎯 *I’m an IT student at the University of Cambodia who enjoys building mobile apps and bringing ideas to life.
+I’ve been learning Flutter for frontend development and Laravel for backend, along with Firebase, MySQL, and REST APIs.*
 📚 *I love learning new things and growing my skills every day.*

 ---